abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 	return true;
 }
 ```
-As you can notice, we are sending a JSON file indicating if the operation was successful or not.
-Using JSON or XML files as a protocol of communitation is another remarking aspect of REST architectures.
+As you can notice, we are sending a text in JSON format indicating if the operation was successful or not.
+Using JSON or XML formats as a protocol of communitation is another remarking aspect of REST architectures.

 Now compile it using: